Jess2D/theodinproject-weather-app/README.md

 ## Assignment

 This application will show the temperature of a location.
 To fetch weather information we are using [OpenWeatherMap](https://openweathermap.org/current).
+This API We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.

 ## Screenshot

 ![Screenshot](https://github.com/Jess2D/theodinproject-weather-app/blob/master/dist/img/Screnshot.PNG)

-## Quickstart guide
+## Features

-some stuff here
+- Location Name
+- Weather condition
+- Human perception of weather
+- Atmospheric pressure
+- Humidity
+- Minimum temperature at the moment
+- Maximum temperature at the moment
+- Wind speed
+- Wind direction, degrees (meteorological)
+- Sunrise time
+- Sunset time

 ## Acknowledgments